-You must submit a reading journal (on Canvas) for each day's reading.
+You must submit a reading journal (on Canvas) for each class day (Note: one per class day, not class session, so just one for double sessions).
 You should jot down about two paragraphs that reflect on the readings.
 You are free to write what you want, as long as it deals with the day's assignment.
 This is not formal writing, so you don't need to have a thesis or avoid first person or anything like that.
 Write in your own style about what you thought was interesting about the reading/viewing: what stood out to you, what you had questions about, random thoughts you had, whatever.
 The only stipulation is that it should be a thoughtful reflection on the day's assignment, not just a reaction.
 In other words, it's fine to write about your reaction to the text (you liked or disliked it, it made you happy or sad), but don't stop there: think about why you reacted that way.
 What feature of the text made you feel that way, and why?
 Write about how you are processing the reading.
 Due before class each day.
 This is graded on completion: as long as you submit a reasonably thoughtful reflection of the required length, you get 100%.